dhruv575/STAT-4830-project-base/report.md

 ## 1. Problem Statement

-We aim to optimize a portfolio of assets to achieve high risk-adjusted returns while respecting certain constraints on leverage, drawdown, and volatility.
-Specifically, our project focuses on maximizing a combination of Sharpe Ratio and limiting maximum drawdown over a given historical period.
+Our goal is to optimize a daily portfolio of assets to achieve high risk-adjusted returns while respecting certain constraints on leverage, drawdown, and volatility.
+Specifically, our project focuses on maximizing a combination of financial risk metrics and ratios while limiting maximum drawdown over a given historical period.

 ### Why This Matters
-- Traditional mean-variance optimization oversimplifies risk using only variance.
+- Traditional mean-variance optimization oversimplifies risk by only using variance.
-- Real-world portfolios must manage multiple risk dimensions (drawdown, volatility) and practical constraints (leverage, short selling).
+- Real-world portfolios must manage multiple risk dimensions (drawdown, volatility) and practical constraints (leverage, short selling) at the same time.
+- Variability in the real-world and extreme events (like COVID) don't follow a nice and familiar distribution, so due to their unprediciatbility, traditional trading strategies have different tolerance levels to these unexpected events.
-- By addressing these complexities, we can create a more realistic and robust portfolio strategy.
+- By addressing these complexities, we aim to create a more realistic and robust decision-making strategy for creating a dynamic portfolio.

-### Success Metrics
+### Success Metric
+**Fitness Score** - What goes into the score
-- **Primary**: Sharpe (or Sortino) Ratio improvement over baseline.
+- Ratio: Sharpe Ratio = $\frac{E[R_p - R_f]}{\sigma_p}$

+Where: $R_p$ = Return of the portfolio | $R_f$ = Risk-free rate | $\sigma_p$ = Standard deviation of the portfolio’s excess return (volatility)
-- **Secondary**: Maximum Drawdown reduction, controlled volatility, stable returns across time.
+- Risk Metrics - Maximum Drawdown reduction, controlled volatility
+- Factor Exposure - this refers to the sensitivity of an investment, portfolio, or asset to specific risk factors or systematic drivers of returns
+- Portfolio Constraints - we ask the model to minimize transaction costs, minimize the change in our stock positions between days, and try to maintain stable returns over time

 ### Constraints
 - **Leverage**: May exceed 1 but within a specified maximum (e.g., 1.5–2.0).
-- **Short Selling**: Allowed up to a certain threshold.
 - **Drawdown**: Must remain below a specified percentage (e.g., 20% max drawdown).
 - **Data**: Historical daily/weekly returns for selected assets (10–30).